Canadian diver charged with University of Utah dorm room rape

 The diver’s arrest is at least the second time Pac-12 swimming and diving has confronted rape allegations in recent years.
 In 2016, Stanford University swimmer Brock Turner was found guilty of raping a woman after two graduate students caught him on top of an unconscious woman behind a dumpster on campus.

-Smyth’s attorney, Scott Wilding, did not immediately respond to request for comment.
+Smyth’s attorney, Scott Wilding, declined to comment on the charges.